PatrickMurphy22/Capital-City-Quiz/README.md

     However there are parts of the code which I believe can reduce when I get a better grasp of JavaScript.

-    JavaScript is used for a massive 66.5%
+    JavaScript is used for a majority 66.5%

 # Testing